gekkonid/snpsnip/README.md

 snpsnip --vcf input.vcf.gz --offline

 # This generates a static HTML file you can download & play with to set your
 # thresholds.
-This saves a .json file to your PC.
-Copy that file back to
+Then, you save a .json file to your PC and then copy that file
-# wherever you're running SNPsnip, then:
+# back to wherever you're running SNPsnip, then:

 snpsnip --vcf input.vcf.gz --offline --next snpsnip_sample_filters.json